 Career Counseling & Resume Critiques

 The Career Development Center (CDC) is available to work with students to help find internships relevant to college majors and / or career interests.
 Students can either schedule an appointment on Handshake or contact the Career Development Center by calling (518) 580-5790, to schedule an appointment to meet with a career counselor.
 For students seeking assistance with resumes, Career Coaches are available in The Career Development Center during drop-in hours between the hours of 10 am and 4 pm each day.
 For students studying abroad, please email the CDC at email@example.com, and we would be happy to set up a Skype appointment.

-If you're thinking you'd like to apply for internship funding for the summer, please take a look at where Skidmore students interned last year.
+If you're thinking you'd like to apply for internship funding for the summer, please take a look at where Skidmore students have interned in past years.

 Step-by-step instructions, required documents, essay requirements, application criteria, faculty recommendations, announcement of awards.